Cucubric/eyemazeing/README.md

 # eyemazeing
-EyeMazeing is a mini game for
+EyeMazeing is a mini game for improving a visual perception skills.
+I still have not modul to implement Tobii eye tracker (I'm in progress).